“The West should continue to provide moral and political support for the protests in Iran”

 How should the world react to the events in Iran?

-“Europe and the West should offer moral, political, and technological support to the protests, as the regime uses lethal force and kidnappings to stifle the demonstrations.
+“Europe and the West should offer moral, political, and technological support to the protests, as the regime uses lethal force and carry out kidnappings to subdue the demonstrations.
 There is a possibility here that an Islamist regime will be replaced by a new order that promotes world peace and gender equality.
 Some in the Middle East are skeptical of the West as there is a strong belief that the West is not interested in supporting democratisation processes in the region.
-This is a belief that the West can change by supporting the protests”, Eliassi explains.
+This is certainly something which the West can change by supporting the protests”, Eliassi explains.

 “We must not forget that there are strong forces also in the West that are averse to feminism and women’s rights.
-Thus, feminism is not something exclusive for one continent.
-It is something that both women and men must fight for to keep alive”, Eliassi continues.
+Thus, feminism is not something exclusive to one continent.
+It is something which women and men must fight for to preserve”, Eliassi continues.

 Why is the regime blaming the protests on the United States and Israel?

 “The Iranian regime wants to depoliticise the protests and link them to Israel.
-The ayatollah also blames Iranians who live in other countries, whom he defines as ‘traitors’ who collaborate with Zionists.
+The ayatollah also accuses Iranians living in other countries, whom he calls ‘traitors’ of collaborating with Zionists.
 This does not have a lot to do with the United States or Israel”, says Eliassi.

 “The protests are deeply rooted in the oppressive order that the Islamist regime has established, and this is also where the cure can be found; a new order in which the mullahs do not have power over women’s lives.
 There is nothing natural about women and minorities being oppressed in a society.
 It is rather the abuse of political power that normalises such oppressive relations between men and women, between majorities and minorities”, Eliassi continues.